drax-lang/drax/README.md

-# What is Beorn ?
+# What is Drax ?
-Beorn is an ongoing research and development project. <br />
+Drax is an ongoing research and development project. <br />
 The proposal is to build a functional, dynamic and extremely light language. <br/>

 ### Features